 Home to Horseshoe Reef, Anegada houses the largest barrier coral reef in the Caribbean and the fourth largest on earth.
 The reef does make it difficult to navigate into Anegada, which is why most sailing companies require an expert to be present.

-There are much more than five reasons to visit Anegada; but I’ll leave that up to you to discover.
-And if you’re planning a sailing trip, click here for my eight day itinerary.
+There are many more than five reasons to visit Anegada, but I’ll leave that up to you to discover.
+And if you’re planning a sailing trip, click here for my eight-day itinerary.